-- 0 sweating

-- jittery

 - A rare but serious bacterial infection that causes damage to the tissue under the skin (necrotizing fasciitis) in the area between and around the anus and genitals (perineum).
 Necrotizing fasciitis of the perineum has happened in women and men who take empagliflozin, one of the medicines in TRIJARDY XR.
 Necrotizing fasciitis of the perineum may lead to hospitalization, may require multiple surgeries, and may lead to death.
-Seek medical attention immediately if you have a fever or you are feeling very weak, tired or uncomfortable (malaise), and you develop any of the following symptoms in the area between and around your anus and genitals:

-- o pain or tenderness o swelling

-- Vaginal yeast infection.
-Women who take TRIJARDY XR may get vaginal yeast infections.
-Symptoms of a vaginal yeast infection include:

-- o vaginal odor o vaginal itching

-- o white or yellowish vaginal discharge (discharge may be lumpy or look like cottage cheese)

-- Yeast infection of the penis (balanitis).
-Men who take TRIJARDY XR may get a yeast infection of the skin around the penis.
-Certain men who are not circumcised may have swelling of the penis that makes it difficult to pull back the skin around the tip of the penis.
-Other symptoms of a yeast infection of the penis include:

-- o redness, itching, or swelling of the penis

-- o rash of the penis

-- o foul smelling discharge from the penis

-- o pain in the skin around the penis
+Seek medical attention immediately if you have a fever or you are feeling very weak, tired or uncomfortable (malaise), and you develop any of the following symptoms in the area between and around your anus and genitals: - o pain or tenderness o swelling o redness of skin (erythema) - Vaginal yeast infection.
+Symptoms of a vaginal yeast infection include: - o vaginal odor o white or yellowish vaginal discharge (discharge may be lumpy or look like - vaginal itching cottage cheese) - Yeast infection of the penis (balanitis).
+Swelling of an uncircumcised penis may develop that makes it difficult to pull back the skin around the tip of the penis.
+Other symptoms of a yeast infection of the penis include: - o redness, itching, or swelling of the penis - o rash of the penis - o foul smelling discharge from the penis - o pain in the skin around the penis